2017 Essendon Airport Beechcraft King Air crash: Aftermath

-Summary
+Investigation

 An investigation by the Australian Transport Safety Bureau determined the accident was a result of one of the flight control trim tabs being set incorrectly.
-Failure of the pilot to realise the rudder trim was set fully to the left caused a longer than normal takeoff, and caused the aircraft to slip and yaw to the left once airborne.
+Failure of the pilot to realise the rudder trim was set fully to the left caused a longer than normal takeoff and caused the aircraft to slip and yaw to the left once airborne.
 Ultimately the uncorrected configuration caused a loss of control of the aircraft.
 The checklist used by the pilot did not contain a specific check for the trim tab position before takeoff.
 The investigation was hindered by the lack of data from the cockpit voice recorder, which had stopped working on a previous flight.
 Furthermore, the weight of the aircraft at takeoff exceeded its maximum takeoff weight, but this factor was not determined to be a contributing factor to the crash.

 In September 2021, it was reported that the pilot failed a proficiency test two years prior to the crash.